olegpuzanov/docker-nginx-php5-fpm/README.md

 docker-nginx-php5-fpm
 ==================
-This is the base image with Ubuntu, Nginx and PHP.
+This is the base image with Ubuntu, Nginx and PHP FPM.

 Installed Ubuntu version:
 - 14.04 LTS